 Student: Why did you pick yes?

 Me: Because I like the idea of parallel universes and I think that would be cool.

-Student: Excellent, thanks, also how come you’re just so awesome?
+Student: Thanks, also how come you’re just so awesome Mr James?

 Me: Well, I’m naturally that kind of guy.